 Two marketing reasons:

 - Social proof is important.
 All other elements being equal—blurb, cover, writing quality—a book with 15 reviews will probably be purchased over a title with none.
 Still, despite this tendency, reviews are far less important for books than, say, socks or a new television.
 That’s because fiction quality is far more subjective.
-And, also, all other elements aren’t equal.
+And, also, all other elements are never equal.
 A book with twenty reviews and a genre-relevant cover will likely trounce one with a terrible, off-genre cover and a hundred glowing reviews.

 And one final, non-sales reason: